What is Dual Diagnosis?

 Table of Contents

-In most cases, mental disorders such as depression and anxiety are often associated with a substance use disorder as well.
-When an individual is found to have mental health issues as well as a substance abuse issue, the individual is considered to have a dual diagnosis.
-People diagnosed with dual diagnosis need to seek integrated dual diagnosis treatment from a certified treatment center that treats both conditions as interconnected issues.
+In most cases, mental disorders such as depression and anxiety are also associated with substance use disorder.
+People diagnosed with dual diagnosis need to seek integrated treatment from a certified dual diagnosis treatment center that views both conditions as interconnected issues.

-Those with certain mental health conditions pose a significant risk of becoming dependent on either legal or illegal drugs.
+Some mental health disorders are more prone to co-occur in individuals with substance use disorder.
 Studies show a high rate of dual diagnosis among people struggling with anxiety disorders, including generalized anxiety disorder, post-traumatic stress disorder, and panic disorder.3

-Substance abuse is also prevalent among other mental health disorders like psychotic disorder, antisocial personality disorder, and others.
-If most mental illnesses go untreated, an individual is at a higher risk of substance abuse which can worsen the mental condition, making it challenging to manage both conditions.
+If mental health symptoms go untreated, an individual is at a higher risk of substance use disorder.
+This can then worsen the mental condition, making it challenging to manage both disorders.

 - Personality disorders